buraketmen/ExecutableFaceRecognitionProject/README.md

 # ExecutableFaceRecognitionProject
-Copy project files to folder named PersonelApp
+Copy project files to folder named PersonelApp and run it.
-Run it!